-Nika is our new favourite customer – an independent lady who has bought herself a diamond ring from our new range, just because she wanted it.
+Nika is our new favourite customer – an independent lady who has bought herself an Ethica Diamond ring from our new range, just because she wanted it.

 Nika is Slovenian, and describes herself as a multi-tasker, and a coffee addict.
 She is a passionate vegan, with a drive to introduce others to the joys of vegan cuisine.
 She and her partner Boban run a website with vegan recipes, and open their home as a pop-up vegan restaurant twice a week.
-(Check them out at Veganistra.)
 And this is in her ‘spare time’!

 According to her business cards, Nika is a project and event manager, together with Boban organising the four biggest music festivals in Slovenia, and photographing them as well.
 She says she’s an amateur, but her pics are very good.